Bodinayakkanur Ganesan: Production

-Gnanam, who had earlier worked with Surya Prakash and Ravi Mariya, made his directorial debut with Bodinayakkanur Ganesan under the banner of Lakshmi Krishna Combines.
+O. Gnanam, who had earlier worked with Surya Prakash and Ravi Mariya, made his directorial debut with Bodinayakkanur Ganesan under the banner of Lakshmi Krishna Combines.
 After Thoothukudi (2006) and Madurai Sambavam (2009), Harikumar returned to play the lead role.
-Arundhati was chosen to play the female lead, the film's villain was Ravi Shankar and Soori brought in the laughs.
-The action sequences of the film were directed by Anal Arasu, John Peter had composed the music while Prabhakar had handled the camera.
+The action sequences were directed by Anal Arasu, while Prabhakar had handled the camera.
 The film was primarily shot in Bodinayakkanur.
-With the age-old Fishing Festival as the backdrop, director O. Gnanam managed to convince fisherfolk to shift the event to a date convenient to shoot, for the film.
-Speaking of the film, the director said, "The movie has a strong storyline.
-It is earthy, sentimental and reflects the culture and traditions of the land".
+With the traditional Fishing Festival as the backdrop, Gnanam convinced fisherfolk to shift the event to a date convenient to shoot, for the film.

 Soundtrack

-The film score and the soundtrack were composed by John Peter.
-The soundtrack, released in 2011, features 5 tracks with lyrics written by Nandalala and Ilaya Kamban.
+The soundtrack was composed by John Peter.